foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/imperial-thief.md

 #### The Shadow

-***Moonshadow:*** *You are 25% harder to detect while sneaking, and you deal 25% extra damage with sneak attacks and spells.*
+***Moonshadow:*** *You move 20% faster while sneaking you deal 25% extra damage with sneak attacks.*

 It's no surprise that a sneakthief would find a home under the Shadow.
-This stone is especially useful in the early and mid-game where the 25% boost may be the deciding factor between being undetected and having your guts spilled.
+This stone is especially useful in the early and mid-game where the speed boost can help you slip away before detection.
 In the late game you'll still benefit from the boost to sneak attacks.

 </details>